Sud-Est Grognard: Operational history

-The first flight of Sud-Est SE.2410 Grognard I (F-ZWRJ) took place on 30 April 1950, while the second prototype (F-ZWRK) flew on 14 February 1951 but suffered from tailplane flutter.
-Both prototypes underwent many weapons tests, notably becoming the first French aircraft to fire an air-to-air missile (the Matra T-10).
+On 30 April 1950, the maiden flight of SE.2410 Grognard I (F-ZWRJ) took place.
+It was joined by the second prototype (F-ZWRK) on 14 February 1951, however, the aircraft suffered from tailplane flutter.
+Both prototypes underwent numerous armaments tests; notably, it became the first French aircraft to fire an air-to-air missile in the form of the Matra T-10.
 The Grognard II was heavily damaged in a belly landing after a false fire warning, although the airframe was salvaged and subsequently used as a target for firing tests.
-During the trials, the Armée de l'Air radically altered the specifications for fighter and bomber aircraft, virtually eliminating the attack category.
-This change jeopardized future development of the Grognard as the unpressurized airframe was not readily adaptable to other missions.
+Amid the trials, the Armée de l'Air radically altered the specifications for fighter and bomber aircraft, virtually eliminating the attack category.
+This change jeopardized the continued development of the Grognard as the unpressurized airframe was not readily adaptable to other missions.

-Although a dedicated "all-weather" fighter variant with a radar in the nose, the SE.2421 was planned, a definitive attack variant, the SE.2418 would have used two x 2, 850 kgp (6,2850 lb st) Rolls-Royce Tays with an anticipated performance that included a maximum speed of 1086 km/h at sea level.
-The SE.2418, incorporating the wing of the Grognard I with the lengthened fuselage and other refinements from the Grognard II was actually being readied for production when the program was shut down in 1952 with the Vautour multi-purpose fighter/bomber having proved to be a more promising design.
+Although a dedicated "all-weather" fighter variant with a radar in the nose, the SE.2421 was planned, a definitive attack variant, the SE.2418 would have been powered by a pair of Rolls-Royce Tay turbojet engines, which could produce up to 2, 850 kgp (6,2850 lb st) and gave the aircraft an anticipated maximum speed of 1086 km/h while at sea level.
+In terms of its basic arrangement, the SE.2418 paired the wing of the Grognard I with the lengthened fuselage and other refinements from the Grognard II.
+As early as January 1952, media reports were doubtful on the prospects that the Grognard would ever see serial production as it was speculated that France would procure the English Electric Canberra bomber instead.
+Sud-Est was preparing to undertake quantity production of the SE.2418 when the programme was terminated later that same year; this decision was made in response to a competing aircraft, the Sud Aviation Vautour multi-purpose fighter/bomber, having proved itself to be a more promising design.

-The SE.2410 was eventually retired and later scrapped by 1954.
+The SE.2410 was promptly withdrawn; by 1954, it had reportedly been scrapped.